Scalar curvature rigidity of degenerate warped product spaces: Introduction

-Now the leaf $X$ is allowed to be any of the following class of closed manifolds: \begin{enumerate}[label=(\roman*)] \item round spheres of any dimension, \item closed Riemannian manifold with nonnegative curvature operator and nonvanishing Euler characteristic, \item flat tori, and \item the Riemannian products of the above three classes of spaces. \end{enumerate}
+The leaf $X$ is allowed to be the Riemannian product of finitely many spaces from any of the following classes of closed manifolds: \begin{enumerate}[label=(\roman*)] \item round spheres of any dimension, \item closed Riemannian manifolds with nonnegative curvature operators and nonvanishing Euler characteristics, and \item flat tori. \end{enumerate} The warping function $\varphi$ is required to be \emph{admissible} in the following sense.

+\begin{definition} We say a warping function $\varphi$ is \emph{admissible} if $\varphi$ satisfies the following properties: \begin{enumerate} \item $\varphi$ is log-concave, that is, $(\log\varphi)''\leq 0$, \item $\varphi(r)>0$ for $r\in(-c,c)$, and $\lim_{r\to \pm c} \varphi(r)=0$, \item there exists a small $\varepsilon>0$ such that $\psi'(r)+n\,\psi(r)^2/2$ on the interval $(c, c-\varepsilon)$ is non-decreasing, and $\psi'(r)+n\,\psi(r)^2/2$ on the interval $(-c,-c+\varepsilon)$ is non-increasing, where $\psi=(\log\varphi)'$ and $n=\dim M$. \end{enumerate} \end{definition} The log-concavity of $\varphi$ is a commonly expected necessary condition for the scalar curvature extremality and rigidity of warped product spaces.
+However, the above definition introduces a new condition (3), which, to the best of the authors' knowledge, has not been previously considered in the literature regarding scalar curvature extremality and rigidity.
+Despite its somewhat technical nature, condition (3) is shown to be necessary through Example \ref{ex:nonrigid} below.
+More precisely, Example \ref{ex:nonrigid} shows that if we drop condition (3), then scalar curvature extremality and rigidity \emph{fail} for certain degenerate toric bands with warping functions satisfying conditions (1) and (2).

+Before we state the main theorem of the paper, we recall the definition of spin maps. \begin{definition} A map $f\colon N \to M$ between two oriented manifolds $N$ and $M$ is called a spin map if the second Stiefel--Whitney classes of $TM$ and $TN$ are related by